zoe4everyang/risc_game/controllerAPI.md

 2. Player 1 attack territory 0 using 10 units from territory 1
 3. Player 0 attack territory 1 using 30 units from territory  0

-As operation 1 and 3 are from and end at same territories, the operation executed is actually,
+As operation 1 and 3 are from and List at same territories, the operation executed is actually,

 1. Player 1 attack territory 0 using 10 units from territory 1
 2. Player 0 attack territory 1 using 50 units from territory 0